THE MUD HOME

 3. You’re not in a disaster zone with floods, earthquakes, or hurricanes.

 If you’re lucky enough to live in a place without crazy skies or earth, then why bother with earthbag?
 Just build using wattle and daub, cob, or adobe instead.
-It’s less labour-intensive, and you don’t need the PP sacks.
+It could be less labour-intensive, and you don’t need the PP sacks.

 4. Lone builders or couples

 Earthbag is best for team builds.
-It’s labour intensive and lends itself to a gang of four or more.
+It lends itself to a gang of four or more.
 If not, it’s going to move very, very slowly, and you risk burnout.
 Again, wattle and daub is my method of choice for lone builders.

 Picture